My Two Favourite Train Photos from 2020

 I was lucky and had this photo published in ‘The Railway Magazine’.

 Photograph: D1935 (47805) is seen at Dawlish working the 1Z37 05:37 Peterborough to Paignton ‘The English Riviera Statesman’ tour on the 18th July 2020.

 I am happy to say that these two are my favourite photographs that I have taken this year.
 But, like all railway photographers, I do have many more photos that I am pleased with!

 I am looking forward to much more picture taking in 2021, capturing another large selection of interesting shots.
 Hopefully, this time next year you’ll be joining me to find out my favourite 2021 steam train photos!
 Do you have a favourite steam train photo that I took this year?
 And what has been the photo that you have taken that you like the most in 2020?
-There is no doubt that this year has certainly been a challenging one, but many great photos were still snapped, and no doubt the hobby was a welcome respite for enthusiasts.
-Here’s to more great photos in 2021!
+There is no doubt that this year has certainly been a challenging one.
+Let’s hope that we all will get even more great photos in 2021!